Du wahrer Gott und Davids Sohn, BWV 23: Structure and scoring

 Bach structured the cantata in four movements: a duet for soprano (S) and alto (A), a recitative for tenor (T), a chorus, and a closing chorale.
 He scored it for the three vocal soloists, a four-part choir and a Baroque instrumental ensemble.
 The duration is given as 20 minutes.

-In the following table of the movements, the scoring and keys follow the Neue Bach-Ausgabe for the version performed in 1724, which is in B minor, uses oboes d'amore in the first movement and brass playing colla parte with the voices in the last movement, a choir of cornett (Ct) and three trombones (Tb) (or trumpets (Tr)).
+In the following table of the movements, the scoring and keys follow the Neue Bach-Ausgabe for the version performed in 1724, which is in B minor, uses oboes d'amore (Oa) in the first movement and brass playing colla parte with the voices in the last movement, a choir of cornett (Ct) and three trombones (Tb) (or trumpets (Tr)).
 According to the Bach scholar Alfred Dürr, the audition version of 1723 had no reinforcement by brass, matching the scoring of the other audition piece.
 The originally composed version, which was not performed until 1728, was in C minor, had oboes in the opening movement and no brass.
 The time signatures are taken from the book on all of the cantatas by Dürr, using the symbol for common time (4/4).
 The continuo, played throughout, is not shown.